Dudeonyx/redux-ts-starter-kit/packages/robodux-alt/README.md

   decrement: number;
   multiply: number;
 }

+// You can destructure and export the reducer, action creators and selectors

 const counter = robodux<number, CounterActions, State>({
   slice: 'counter', // slice is optional could be blank ''